aaemnnosttv/post-link-shortcodes/readme.txt

 Tested up to: 3.9
 License: GPLv2 or later

-A plugin for dynamically adding a collection of shortcodes for building links to a given post/archive (of any type) or simply returning the URL!
+A collection of shortcodes for building links, images, or URLs to a given post/archive of any type.

 == Description ==